MicrosoftDocs/ai-builder/ai-builder-docs/ai-builder-architecture.md

 ## Geo boundary compliance

-For AI prompts where Azure Open AI is available, customer data doesn't leave the geo boundary.​
+For AI prompts where Azure OpenAI Service is available, customer data doesn't leave the geo boundary.​

-If Azure Open AI isn't available in a geo, admins have [granular controls](/power-platform/admin/geographical-availability-copilot#enable-data-movement-across-regions) to manage cross geo data movement per environment.​
+If Azure OpenAI Service isn't available in a geo, admins have [granular controls](/power-platform/admin/geographical-availability-copilot#enable-data-movement-across-regions) to manage cross geo data movement per environment.​

 Learn more about features available in a region in [Feature availability per region](availability-region.md).